api-contract-validator

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as validate_openapi_spec or check_breaking_changes.
-The description does not mention contexts or exclusions.
+No explicit guidance on when to use this tool versus alternatives like validate_openapi_spec or check_breaking_changes.
+The list of rules implies a quality check use case but does not clarify when linting is appropriate over other validation tasks.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.